Yuga cycle

-As a Yuga Cycle progresses through the four yugas, each yuga's length and humanity's general moral and physical state within each yuga decrease by one-fourth.
+As a yuga cycle progresses through the four yugas, each yuga's length and humanity's general moral and physical state within each yuga decrease by one-fourth.
 Kali Yuga, which lasts for 432,000 years, is believed to have started in 3102 BCE.
-Near the end of Kali Yuga, when virtues are at their worst, a cataclysm and a re-establishment of dharma occur to usher in the next cycle's Krita (Satya) Yuga, prophesied to occur by Kalki.
+Near the end of Kali Yuga, when virtues are at their worst, a cataclysm and a reestablishment of dharma occur to usher in the next cycle's Krita (Satya) Yuga, prophesied to occur by Kalki.

-There are 71 Yuga Cycles in a manvantara (age of Manu) and 1,000 Yuga Cycles in a kalpa (day of Brahma).
+There are 71 yuga cycles in a manvantara (age of Manu) and 1,000 yuga cycles in a kalpa (day of Brahma).

 Lexicology

-A Yuga Cycle has several names.
+A yuga cycle has several names.